yashamon/web2/index.md

 Twisted and untwisted K-theory quantization and symplectic topology, (with Egor Shelukhin), in preparation

-> > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (\mathbb {CP} ^r )$.
+> > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP ^n)$.

 Towards symplectic geometry of an $A_{\infty}$ category, in construction